Sledding Down the Dunes in Las Cruces, New Mexico

 Every Saturday on Las Cruces Avenue, there is a farmer’s market with an abundance of hand-made, unique items for sale, food to eat and stores to browse around.

-Honey for sale at Las Cruces Farmers Market It was while walking around this market on a sunny, blustery Saturday morning, that I met Thomas Gibson, selling simple jars of homemade “wildflower honey.”
+It was while walking around this market on a sunny, blustery Saturday morning, that I met Thomas Gibson, selling simple jars of homemade “wildflower honey.”

 Gibson, 68, has been harvesting and selling honey since 1987, and says he doesn’t add anything to the honey, or heat it, and that really, the bees do all the work.